 Users granted "read ACD" (RACD) permission can read an ACD regardless of their capabilities.
 Note that SM or AM capability always takes precedence over the permissions granted explicitly within the ACD.
+Even if you specify that permission/capability from either the file creator or a system or account manager.

-Even if you specify that MANAGER.SYS has no access, he or she can still do so.
+MANAGER.
+SYS has no access, he or she can still do so.